leesaye/project-23-marc-copy/README.dev.md

  	- Base directory: project/backend
   	- Build command: pip install -r requirements.txt
    	- Start command: gunicorn backend.wsgi
-- Once the backend server is up and running, you should be replacing all the backend calls in the fronted with this url as the base url.
+- Once the backend server is up and running, you should be replacing all the backend calls in the frontend with this url as the BASE_URL.
 - Since our backend server uses a CORS policy, you should also add the new frontend url to the CORS headers in settings.py.

 ## API Endpoint Documentation